 Roles Specific Activities Nominating Committee The Nominating Committee makes decisions on proposals to the Shareholders Meeting concerning appointments and dismissal of Directors and on proposals to the Board of Directors concerning appointments and dismissal of Corporate Executive Officers, among other matters.
-Number of meetings held per year': 6 Selection of candidates for new Outside Directors based on the skills matrix Selection of candidates for Representative Corporate Executive Officer, and President Audit Committee The Audit Committee audits the execution of duties by Directors and Corporate Executive Officers, determines audit reports, and also determines agenda items concerning appointment, dismissal, or refusal of reappointment of independent auditors, among other matters.
-Number of meetings held per year': 14 Establishment of audit plan by the Audit Committee Audit of the status of establishment and operation of internal control systems, etc Collaboration with Internal Audit Department, independent auditors, and subsidiary auditors, etc. Compensation Committee The Compensation Committee sets policy for individual remuneration of Directors and Corporate Executive Officers, and makes decisions on remuneration of each Director and each Corporate Executive Officer, according to the policy, among other activities.
-Number of meetings held per year': 6 Evaluation of results for FY2023 Formulation of performance KPIs for FY2024 Consideration of remuneration levels and composition ratios
+Number of meetings held per year: 6 Selection of candidates for new Outside Directors based on the skills matrix Selection of candidates for Representative Corporate Executive Officer, and President Audit Committee The Audit Committee audits the execution of duties by Directors and Corporate Executive Officers, determines audit reports, and also determines agenda items concerning appointment, dismissal, or refusal of reappointment of independent auditors, among other matters.
+Number of meetings held per year': 14 Establishment of audit plan by the Audit Committee Audit of the status of establishment and operation of internal control systems, etc. Collaboration with Internal Audit Department, independent auditors, and subsidiary auditors, etc. Compensation Committee Com Number of meetings held per year': 6 Evaluation of results for FY2023 Formulation of performance KPIs for FY2024 Consideration of remuneration levels and composition ratios candidates based on internal and external candidate.
+Submitted as an agenda item to